General context, key principles and hot topics

 58 Does law enforcement in your country routinely share information or investigative materials with law enforcement in other countries?
 What framework is in place in your country for co-operation with foreign authorities?

-Hong Kong regulators, including the HKMA and the SFC, have signed memoranda of understanding to establish co-operative arrangements that include the sharing of information with foreign counterparts, including those in China (see questions 12 and 15).
+Hong Kong regulators, including the HKMA and the SFC, have signed memoranda of understanding to establish co-operative arrangements that include the sharing of information with foreign counterparts, including those in China.
 One of the most important of these is the International Organisation of Securities Commissions Multilateral Memorandum of Understanding, which was the first global information-sharing arrangement among securities regulators.

 Hong Kong authorities may co-operate with their foreign counterparts reciprocally in criminal matters under the framework established in the Mutual Legal Assistance in Criminal Matters Ordinance.
 However, this particular legislation is not applicable to China, Macao or Taiwan.